-- From Orders page, click on the order you need to cancel or refund.
+- From the Orders page, click Details on the order you need to cancel or refund.

 - A pop-up will appear.
 Choose to Cancel entire order or part of the order.
-When only part of the order needs to be canceled, use the drop-down to choose how many items are canceling.
+When only part of the order needs to be canceled, use the drop-down to choose how many items are being canceled.
 The sum of the refund is then calculated.
 Click Save.

 - Now you have successfully canceled the order, entirely or partially.
 This information will be sent to Shopgate and handled immediately.